RoboSense-LiDAR/rslidar_sdk/README.md

 Installation： please refer to  http://wiki.ros.org

 **If you install ROS kinetic desktop-full or ROS melodic desktop-full，then the correspond PCL and Boost  will be installed at the same time.
-If will bring you a lot of convenience since you dont need to handle the version confliction.
+If will bring you a lot of convenience since you don't need to handle the version confliction.
 Thus, its highly recommanded to install ROS  desktop-full**.

 ### 3.2 ROS2